Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 • Scheduling and resource allocation

 These projects are the ideal starting point for your government AI adoption journey because they are low-risk, high-impact, and the gains are easy to measure.
 You’re not just saving money; you’re freeing up your talented public servants to focus on the high-value, citizen-facing work they were hired to do.
-This approach builds confidence, demonstrates the practical power of AI to internal skeptics, and creates the momentum needed for more ambitious projects.
+This approach builds confidence, demonstrates the practical power of AI to internal sceptics, and creates the momentum needed for more ambitious projects — exactly the logic behind our Agentic AI Readiness-Workshop.

 Step 2: Buy, Don’t Build: A Core Tenet of Agile AI Procurement

 The data is conclusive.
-Organizations that purchase specialized AI tools from expert vendors see a 67% success rate, while those that attempt to build everything in-house fail two-thirds of the time [2].
+Organisations that purchase specialised AI tools from expert vendors see a 67% success rate, while those that attempt to build everything in-house fail two-thirds of the time [2].
 The impulse to build a proprietary system is strong in government, but it’s a trap.
 You will burn through your budget and political capital reinventing the wheel.

 Instead, embrace agile AI procurement by partnering with the Davids.
-Find the domestic, specialized companies that have already built proven solutions for your specific pain points.
-Your AI vendor selection criteria should prioritize:
+Find the domestic, specialised companies that have already built proven solutions for your specific pain points.
+Your AI vendor selection criteria should prioritise:

 What to Look ForWhy It Matters for Public Sector AI Procurement

-Open-weight modelsPrevents vendor lock-in; allows for customization and inspection.
+Open-weight modelsPrevents vendor lock-in; allows for customisation and inspection.

 InteroperabilityIntegrates with your existing systems; avoids creating new data silos.